Thylacine: Last of the species

+In May 1968, an individual named Frank Darby, claiming to be a curator at the Hobart Zoo, invented the myth that the endling was called Benjamin.
+Darby discussed the matter with the Victorian naturalist Graham Pizzey, and the account entered the Melbourne press and exploded in popularity.
+Despite being regularly debunked over the years due to Darby never working at the zoo and clearly being unfamiliar with the species, the myth continues to circulate even in modern-day media, with Wikipedia itself repeating the invention.

-In 1968, Frank Darby invented a myth that the endling was called Benjamin.
-The myth was widely circulated in the media, with Wikipedia itself repeating the invention.
-The thylacine that Darby was referring to was a male at Hobart Zoo.
-This animal is believed to have died as the result of neglect—locked out of its sheltered sleeping quarters, it was exposed to a rare occurrence of extreme Tasmanian weather: extreme heat during the day and freezing temperatures at night.
+According to researchers Robert Paddle and Kathryn Medlock, the Hobart zoo thylacine was in fact a female.
+However, researcher Gareth Linnard states that despite the "Benjamin" invention, the thylacine was male.
+According to Paddle, the animal is believed to have died as the result of neglect—locked out of its sheltered sleeping quarters, it was exposed to a rare occurrence of extreme Tasmanian weather: extreme heat during the day and freezing temperatures at night.
+Linnard argues that it died of old age rather than neglect, due to its valued status in the zoo's collection.

 This thylacine features in the last known motion picture footage of a living specimen: 45 seconds of black-and-white footage showing the thylacine in its enclosure in a clip taken in 1933, by naturalist David Fleay.
 In the film footage, the thylacine is seen seated, walking around the perimeter of its enclosure, yawning, sniffing the air, scratching itself (in the same manner as a dog), and lying down.
 Fleay was bitten on the buttock whilst shooting the film.
 In 2021, a digitally colourised 80-second clip of Fleay's footage of the thylacine was released by the National Film and Sound Archive of Australia, to mark National Threatened Species Day.
 The digital colourisation process was based on historic primary and secondary descriptions to ensure an accurate colour match.

 Although there had been a conservation movement pressing for the thylacine's protection since 1901, driven in part by the increasing difficulty in obtaining specimens for overseas collections, political difficulties prevented any form of protection coming into force until 1936.
-Official protection of the species by the Tasmanian government was introduced on 10 July 1936, 59 days before the last known specimen died in captivity.
+Official protection of the species by the Tasmanian government came all too late; it was introduced on 10 July 1936, 59 days before the last known specimen died in captivity.